mcolom/pacman_doc/README.md

 Pins 1, B, and 2 are the center tap of the transformer, referenced to ground.
 Pins 21, Z, and 22 are 12 VCT, also referenced to ground.

 Pins W, 19, X, and 20 take 12 V AC as input.
-This signal is rectified with diodes D3 and D4, and stabilied with capacitor C29.
+This signal is rectified with diodes D3 and D4, and stabilized with capacitor C29.
 The schematic indicates that after the diodes there'a 16 VCD voltage, although if the input voltage is 12 V AC, one would expect about 12 - 0.6 = 11.4 V DC, not 16 VDC.
 In any case, this is not importante since this tension is to power up the audio amplified at 11A, but it can work within voltages between 6 and 24 V. These 16 or 12 VDC are the input of the IR1 chip (78GU1C), a voltage regulator.

 IR1 is designed to output 5V DC at its output sense pin 1.
 It increases or decreases the current through BJT D44VM4 with its output pin 2.
-The role of resistor R53 is to share the load's current with the BJT,  [probably to avoid requiring a larger heatsink](https://electronics.stackexchange.com/questions/458315/can-someone-explain-the-purpose-of-r53-in-this-old-linear-power-supply-circuit).
-The zener diode D9 is a protection to limit to 6.2 V the voltage in the 5 V rail.
+The role of resistor R53 is to share the load's current with the BJT,  [probably to avoid requiring a larger heat sink](https://electronics.stackexchange.com/questions/458315/can-someone-explain-the-purpose-of-r53-in-this-old-linear-power-supply-circuit).
+The Zener diode D9 is a protection to limit to 6.2 V the voltage in the 5 V rail.

 # Timing